caprica/vlcj/README.md

-vlcj is primarily developed and therefore extensively tested on Linux - it does also work just fine on Windows and should work on Mac - but for Mac you likely need a bleeding-edge release of vlc.
+vlcj is primarily developed and therefore extensively tested on Linux - it does also work just fine on Windows and should work on Mac - but for Mac you likely need to use a release of vlc no later than 2.0.3, vlc 2.0.4 and later will likely *not* work on Mac.

 At least JDK 1.6 is required, and it works without changes on JDK 1.7.